anubhavashok/idea-store/README.md

 ideabank
 ========

-Python based GUI application to store and tag ideas and prevent duplicate entries
+A ghetto Python based GUI application to store and tag ideas and prevent duplicate entries

 Motivation: